Bernard of Gothia: Origins

-End of Rebellion
+End of rebellion

 Bernard was loyal to King Charles the Bald in the civil war that erupted in 851.
 After the flight of Humfrid in 864 and the death of the other rebels, Charles redistributed the counties and marches of North-East Iberia and Languedoc (March of Gotia).
 In 864, Bernard was installed in the counties of Auvergne and Autun in central France after Bernard Plantapilosa (son of Bernard of Septimania) was dispossessed of them for rebellion.
 At that time Auxerre and Nevers were given to Robert the Strong who also received Autun in 865.
 In 865, Toulouse, Limousin, Pallars, and Ribagorza were entrusted to Bernard, son of Raymond I of Toulouse.
 Raymond had been dispossessed by Humfrid three years before.
 Ermengol, Count of Albi, received Rouergue, and Oliba received Carcassonne and probably Razès.

-In 865, however, the king redistributed the Counties of Auvergne and Autun from Bernard and instead gave him the more strategically important Counties of Barcelona, Ausona, Roussillon, Narbonne, Agde, Béziers, Melgueil, and Nîmes.
+In 865, however, the king redistributed the counties of Auvergne and Autun from Bernard and instead gave him the more strategically important Counties of Barcelona, Ausona, Roussillon, Narbonne, Agde, Béziers, Melgueil, and Nîmes.

-King Charles the Child, son of Charles the Bald and thus grandson of Louis the Pious, died 29 September 866, creating a crisis of succession in Aquitaine.
+King Charles the Child, son of Charles the Bald and thus grandson of Louis the Pious, died on 29 September 866, creating a crisis of succession in Aquitaine.
 There were many vacancies to be filled in Aquitaine: Ranulph of Poitou, Landri of Saintonge, Emeno of Périgord and Angoulême, Bishop Ralph of Bourges, and Bernard of Auvergne were all either dead or had rebelled.